BehshadBabai/flashcards/README.md

 ## Acknowledgements
-- Many thanks to Codecademy for including idea for this project on their full-stack development path
+- Many thanks to Codecademy for including the idea for this project on their full-stack development path

 ## Contact